Studying through AccessUWA as a non-assessed student is an ideal way to experience university life and follow your interests.

 Not sure what unit to choose?
 The UWA Handbook contains all the unit descriptions, unit codes and any prerequisites.

 Alternatively, you can contact the respective school staff who can assist with choice of units and whether you need to meet any prerequisites.
 Be aware that non-assessed students do not have access to lecture recordings or online course materials but they are eligible to apply to register for Community Membership at the UWA Library.
-This membership provides limited access to library resources, but does not give access to Course Materials Online (CMO).
+This membership provides limited access to library resources, but does not give access to Unit Readings.

 To check if your unit is run on a suitable day and time, visit Venue and Timetabling or contact the relevant school.

 After choosing your units and speaking with a relevant student adviser, you are ready to submit an AccessUWA application.